jeffknupp/blog/in_progress/open_source.md

 Right Way," I'll outline the steps I've found to be necessary when creating an Open Source Python project.

-## What We'll Cover
+## This Article Will Cover

-Successful Open Source Python projects are more than just code.
+Successful open source Python projects are more than just code.
 They have an entire ecosystem of tools and services all working together to provide useful information to both you, your users, and contributors to your project.
-Below is a list of the concepts and technologies I'll be covering in this article:
+Below is a list of the concepts and technologies we'll be covering in this article:

 * Project layout (directory structure)
-* PyPI and the `setup.py` file
+* PyPI, `setuptools`, and the `setup.py` file
 * `virtualenv` for managing project dependencies
 * [git](http://www.git-scm.com) for version control
 * [GitHub](http://www.github.com) for project management